-A map of the gas pipeline, including the location of the tank(s), gas main(s), service line(s), regulator(s), and key valve(s) must be included in the Emergency Plan [Public Utilities Code \$4454.5(a)(1)].
-Cathodic protection facilities may also be indicated on the map.
+A map of the gas pipeline, including the location of the tanks, gas mains, service lines, regulators, key valves, and other pipeline facilities must be included in the Emergency Plan [Public Utilities Code §4454.5(a)(1)].
+If cathodic protection facilities are not indicated on the map, the operator must have another one that indicates the location of those cathodic protection facilities [Title 49, CFR §192.491(a)].